|

 ELDERBERRY

 As a syrup or tea, daily.
 Elderberry strengthens and rebuilds the immune system on every level.
-In essence, it forms protective barrier around human cells to prevent viruses from attaching to a host.
+In essence, it forms a protective barrier around human cells to prevent viruses from attaching to a host.
 This is my favorite syrup from MegaFood.
 The quality, ingredients, and taste are unparalleled.
 If you prefer tea, this is my favorite elderberry tea.

 LEMON BALM